USEPA/retigo/README.md

 Retigo is a client-side web application.
 It can be run directly by clicking https://usepa.github.io/retigo.

-Alternatively you can download the code and run a standalone version directly on your computer using a temporary local http server.
+Alternatively you can download the code and run a standalone version directly without an internet connection using a temporary local http server.
 Popular options include using Python or Node.js to launch an http server.
 To use Python, open a terminal and navigate to the directory where retigo was installed.
 Then issue the command

 _python3 -m http.server_